MichaelLarocca/blog-michael-jude-larocca/posts/2021/07-21/FreeCodeCampsJuly2021Summit.md

 Devin explains that the addition of the music is to help the learner's mindset and ease the challenges of learning how to code.

-With Campfire Mode enabled, as you type, you are treated with gentle melodically picked notes that form onto an entire song as you code.
+With Campfire Mode enabled, as you type, you are treated with gentle melodically picked notes that form into an entire song as you code.

 When you submit a passing challenge, a victory chord is struck!
 When you submit a failing challenge, a palm-muted chord is struck, which clearly indicates to musicians and non-musicians alike that they did not pass the challenge in a gentle manner.